CodeWithDennis/larament/README.md

 ```

 ## Composer Review
-A composer script `composer review` is available to run the following commands to ensure the codebase is clean and ready for deployment:
+Instead of running individual commands, you can now use the `composer review` script to ensure the codebase is clean and ready for deployment:

 ```bash
 ./vendor/bin/pest --parallel
 ./vendor/bin/pint